050-000-283 Shikimic Acid, CAS 138-59-0

 Shelf life 2 years

-Functions Induces remyelination, anti-inflammation, relieve pain
+Functions Induces remyelination, anti-inflammation, and relieves pain

 shikimic acid